In some cases, we earn commissions from affiliate links in our posts.

 - June 15th: Episode 5 – When a mother and her young daughter are nearly killed in a boating accident, Pearl's investigation leads her to a toxic rivalry between two sailing clubs – not to mention her own memories of the loss of her father.

 - June 21st: Episode 6 – When a gruesome discovery is made amongst the oyster beds, Pearl is forced to question what she's been told of her father's disappearance.
 She and DCI Mike McGuire team up to investigate her past – and how it might bring danger to her present.

 Read the Whitstable Pearl Books in Order

 Though you don't necessarily have to read the books to enjoy the series, books do offer more insight and deeper, richer stories (they have more space to work with, after all).
 They're also great if you start watching a show and find you love the story, but a particular actor drives you nuts.

 For this series in particular, we recommend reading at least the first 50-100 pages of the first book, as the first episode of the TV series does skip over quite a lot of information.
-As of the weekend of May 22nd, the first novel was on sale for 99 cents – but depending on when you read this, that could change.

 - The Whitstable Pearl Mystery: Amazon Kindle | Amazon Paperback | Audiobook | Bookshop.org (supports independent bookshops)